German Schengen Visa Denial & Appeals

 A health insurance policy with coverage of at least €30,000 is required for a German visa.
 It must be valid for the entire duration of the planned trip, and, in addition to outpatient and inpatient emergency treatment, it must also ensure medically necessary return transport to the home country and repatriation in the event of death.
 The insurer must be based in Germany or another European country.

 International students can usually also obtain a German visa with travel health insurance that meets the requirements of the German authorities.
-However, providers often only offer their travel insurance for a limited period of time.
-An alternative to this can be expat insurance, which is offered by insurers such as Feather or Getsafe for a stay of up to 5 years.
+However, providers often only offer travel insurance for a limited period of time.
+An alternative can be expat insurance, which is offered by insurers such as Feather or Getsafe for a stay of up to 5 years.
 Students studying full-time at a German university need regular German health insurance at the latest after entering Germany.

 C-Visa: Non-compliance with the permissible length of stay